pkgw/dasch-science-lambda/README.md

 The main APIs are:

 - `src/cutout.rs` extracts cutout FITS images from the whole-plate mosaics
+- `src/lightcurve.rs` retrieves a lightcurve for a specific source
 - `src/querycat.rs` queries one of the “reference catalogs” for sources
 - `src/queryexps.rs` queries for plate exposures overlapping a specified sky coordinate.
 (Plates may have multiple exposures at different sky positions, so